apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chinese Stocks Slide on Disappointing Fiscal Plan, Weak Data**
+**Haiti’s prime minister ousted in latest blow to transition**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-11-11/chinese-stocks-face-pressure-as-fiscal-stimulus-underwhelms).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/11/10/haiti-prime-minister-garry-conille-fired/).

 ## Requirements
 - Python 3.8